finos/SymphonyElectron/docs/features/notifications.md

 - Wall Posts
 - Signals

-## Electron native notification (MacOS)
+## OS Native notification
-macOS notifications are native chrome notifications which appear like any other desktop app notifications on a Mac.
-Emojis are supported in the toast.
+We support OS native notifications for users who'd like to keep it simple.
+This is the same as what you see with toasts in any other apps (on Windows and macOS).
+Emojis and Quick Replies are supported in the notification.

 - Inline reply